 1 cup basmati rice

-1½ cups of vegetable broth, chicken broth, or water (see note above)
+1½ cups of vegetable broth, chicken broth, or water (I often use Better Than Bouillon Vegetable Base )

 Small pat of butter (optional)

-Add the chopped onion, and cook, stirring until it just starts to turn gold, but don't let it brown or caramelize.
+Add the chopped onion and cook, stirring, until it just begins to turn golden.
+Be careful not to let it brown or caramelize.

 No comments: